nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

-#  Comparing penalized methodologies for significant SNP identification on whole-genome data
+#  PentaPen: Combining Penalized Models for Identification of Important SNPs on Whole-genome Arabidopsis Thaliana Data

 #  Table of content